Documentation

 {your agent's actual task}

-The scaffold must come BEFORE the task.
+The injection must come BEFORE the task.
 The suppression vectors need to be in context when the agent begins reasoning, not after.

 For multi-turn agents: re-inject per turn.
 Each turn may activate a different reasoning dimension.
-Stale scaffolds from previous turns degrade as context fills with task-specific tokens.
+Stale injections from previous turns degrade as context fills with task-specific tokens.

 Token Overhead